Mediterranean Quinoa Salad

 A healthy quinoa salad recipe everyone will love

-If there’s one type of food I eat on the reg it’s definitely quinoa.
+There’s nothing I love more than a fresh recipe with Mediterranean flavors like my Mediterranean Pizza or this Greek Farro Salad.
 I usually take some time on Sundays to do some meal prep, which ALWAYS includes preparing a pot of quinoa.
 This way I know I’ll have some on hand to use for breakfast quinoa, in salads or even to make a batch of my black bean quinoa burgers.

 Mediterranean Cold Quinoa Salad Ingredients